The Personio People Manual

 Infusion of fresh energy and ideas from those returning from sabbatical

-Although it takes effort from HR and managers to organize these leaves of absence, sabbaticals are an attractive perk that supports the long-term wellbeing and growth of valued employees.
+Although it takes effort from HR and managers to organise these leaves of absence, sabbaticals are an attractive perk that supports the long-term wellbeing and growth of valued employees.

 In an age where professionals increasingly want control over their time, this benefit gives them just that while making the company a more attractive place to work.